palasthotel/chiron/readme.txt

 ### Drupal

-Chiron is also available for the mighty mighty Drupal.
+Chiron will also available for the mighty mighty Drupal.
 Check it out, if you're looking for some serious CMS-Stuff.

 * http://drupal.org/